bipolar mania vs hypomania writing

 Mania writing extract

 This extract was from an email I wrote in August 2017.
 I was manic, despite meds.
+I was also processing in metaphor and snippets of merged memories.

 "I saw a paua egg and realised I wanted the paua egg and I wanted to be a golden egg the childhood fairytales/tails fan/tails, and not a broken egg like Humpty Dumpty but like the Puss in Boots where Humpty Dumpty falls and becomes a golden egg.